praharshjain/Shrinkr/README.md

 Usage
 ----------------
-Import table structure from urldata.sql into MySQL database and edit database credetials in index.php
+Import table structure from urldata.sql into MySQL database and edit database credentials in index.php

 License
 ----------------